etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

 in the instance can be exported in a module and imported when installing / applying the module.

+!!!info
     You can find the _Has reference data_ field / option at the time of module creation.

 ##  Data structure to define Dataset